 In addition to the test thumb drives being used for the election, the county also uses test ballots from the vendor for LnA.
 These are not actual election day ballots.
 Since 2022 the county election office has offloaded ballot printing to K&H in Washington state.
 Those election ballots were not tested in the scanners for LnA.
 The office instead used test ballots sent by the vendor.
 That caught up with the county in the Gainesville Special Election, where the K&H printed ballots were too wide for the scanners.

 The now former Virginia Voting Systems Program Manager for Localities, Karen Hoyt Stewart, knew about the situation for years.
 Hart InterCivic, she said, recommends this practice to make it easier on the election office.
-The problem is that does not meet the law in Virginia.
-The Hart InterCivic 2.5 Minnesota State Certification Report also makes it clear that the system easily allows LnA test ballot votes to be removed and so using the election day thumb drives for LnA is standard.
+The problem is that does not meet the law in Virginia. we researched and found the Hart InterCivic 2.5 Minnesota State Certification Report that makes it clear that the system easily allows LnA test ballot votes to be removed and so using the election day thumb drives for LnA is standard.
 After our election integrity team conversed with Ms. Hoyt Stewart and the county, and meeting with the vendor was held.

 You should know that we alerted the election office numerous times to the thumb drive situation, but we were repeatedly told “maybe next election.”
 We also asked for a CheckSum to be done during LnA in front of observers, and the office dutifully obliged by displaying what they insisted was way to show the test vs election thumb drives were no different.
 What the office really showed was the available memory using a scripted popup screen.
 No operating system automatically pops up a screen showing 1KB when a thumb drive is inserted.
 Honesty goes a long way, but their actions show the willingness to deceive the public.

-We are waiting for results of the meeting with Hart InterCivic.
-The March 2023 Electoral Board meeting indicates they have fixed the problems with both ballots and drives, but it was not finalized.
+We are waited for the results of the meeting with Hart InterCivic, but never received an update.
+The March 2023 Electoral Board meeting indicates they have fixed the problems with both ballots and drives.
+While other issues remain, this is an improvement.